HOW MUCH IS YOUR BURN INJURY ACCIDENT WORTH?

 There are also radiation burns, or those caused from ultraviolet lights.
 These burns are less common than the other three, but can result in similar tissue damage and disfigurement.
 Fireworks, accidental fires, scalding liquids, hazardous chemicals, and electric components can all cause serious burns.
 After any type of burn, research your legal options.
 If you think someone else’s negligence is the cause of your burn injury, you may be eligible for compensation.
 You could recover for your medical costs, pain and suffering, emotional distress, and lost wages.

 Burn injuries are complex and can affect every part of the body.
 It may take weeks or months to recover from a third-degree burn.
 You may have permanent scarring or a disability because of your burns.
 In these cases, your first step toward recovery should be to identify the potential defendant(s), or the individuals that caused your injuries.
 This may be the person who started the fire, your employer, a product manufacturer, or a driver that caused an accident.
 Any party that acted negligently, resulting in your burns, is a potential defendant.

 Once you identify the defendant, file a personal injury claim against him or her.
 A claim can help you fight for just compensation for your traumatic injuries.
 Work with an attorney to file a claim with the civil courts or for help negotiating a settlement with the defendant’s insurance company.
 A civil claim might be the right option if you believe you can receive a higher award amount through a court trial than with settlement negotiations.
-The Law Office of Arash Khorsandi has attorneys who specialize in burn injuries in California.
+Arash Law has attorneys who specialize in burn injuries in California.
 Call (888) 488-1391 or contact us online for a free consultation.